Feynman-Kac formula under a finite entropy condition: Introduction

 \subsubsection{Dirichlet forms}

 The Dirichlet form theory is natural for constructing irregular processes and has been employed in similar contexts, see \cite{Alb00}.
-But it is made-to-measure for reversible processes and not fully efficient when going beyond reversibility.
+It is made-to-measure for reversible processes.
+Though there exists a theory for non-symmetric Dirichlet forms \cite{MR92,O13,St99}, it is not fully efficient for our purpose.